TommeyFaherty/GradeTracker/README.md

 Type: **ionic serve** This starts a local dev server for app dev/testing

-However you can visit the web application on your browser: **https://gradetracker-6f72c.firebaseapp.com/**
+However you can visit the web application in your web browser: **https://gradetracker-6f72c.firebaseapp.com/**